Get To Know Me!

 ACVS Founding Fellow or Oral & Maxillofacial Surgery

 Dr Sarah Boston graduated from the Western College of Veterinary Medicine in Saskatoon, Saskatchewan, Canada in 1996.
 She completed a rotating internship at the University of Guelph the following year.
 She then returned to Western Canada for 3 years of general practice before going to the University of Guelph for a residency and DVSc in small animal surgery.
 She became board-certified with the American College of Veterinary Surgeons in 2004.
 Sarah then completed a Fellowship in Surgical Oncology in 2005.
 She is an ACVS Founding Fellow of both Surgical Oncology and Oral & Maxillofacial Surgery.

 Sarah was on faculty at the University of Guelph for 5 years before moving south to the University of Florida where she was an Associate Professor of Surgical Oncology for 5 years.
 She was tenured faculty at both institutions.
-Sarah returned to Canada and started working for VCA Canada in 2018, where she started the Surgical Oncology Service at 404 Veterinary Emergency & Referral in Newmarket.
+Sarah returned to Canada and started working for VCA Canada in 2018 as a surgical oncologist.
 She is Adjunct Faculty at the University of Guelph.

 Sarah is Past-President of Veterinary Society of Surgical Oncology and has authored numerous journal articles and textbook chapters on surgical oncology.
 Sarah is also a published author and cancer survivor.
-Her first book, Lucky Dog: How Being a Veterinarian Saved My Life, was published by the House of Anansi Press in 2014.
-She is also one of the founders of The Cageliner, a satirical newspaper for the veterinary industry and her new hobby is stand up comedy.
+Her first book, Lucky Dog: How Being a Veterinarian Saved My Life, was a bestseller, published by the House of Anansi Press in 2014.
+She is also one of the founders of The Cageliner, a satirical newspaper for the veterinary industry.